Skip to main content

 Introduction

-In this blog article, I want to show you how to build a REST API in Rust using the Actix Web framework.
-And what is the best way to learn something new?
-By trying it out yourself, learn from your mistakes and improve your skills.
+This article walks through building a REST API in Rust using the Actix Web framework.
+The best way to learn something new?
+Try it yourself, make mistakes, and improve.

-The idea is that we are going to implement the REST API for the famous TODO app.
+We're going to implement the REST API for the classic TODO app.

 The API will have the following endpoints: